opethe1st/GoJson/log.md

 I should have dealt with whitespace better, by having a stream that takes in the characters and remove extraneous whitespace.

+For validation - it is state machines all the way down.
+Accept it and work based on that?